High School Record Keeping

 descriptions can be useful in describing what it was that you

 did - if that makes sense.
-Choose a brief title that will make

-as the last page of the transcript.
+these descriptions as the last page of the transcript.

 Example

-- A Course name and description:
+- A Lab Course name and description:

 Introduction

-to Aerospace Engineering and Design
+to Aerospace Engineering and Design (LAB)

 Three areas of Aerospace are explored in conjunction